 The Permanent International Altaistic Conference (PIAC) is an informal gathering of scholars, old and young, interested in Altaic and Central Eurasian studies.
 Specialists in many fields and disciplines are welcome as long as their work is relevant to the PIAC’s interests.
 Deliberate efforts have been made to channel the PIAC away from the “great congress” syndrome and to maintain it on the level of symposia where, in a relatively small circle of experts, problems of communal interest, both scientific and organizational, can be discussed.
-A much-prized feature of these meetings are the so-called “confessions” at which each participant in his or her turn informs the plenum of ongoing work, projects, and future publications.
+A highly praised feature of these meetings are the so-called “confessions” at which each participant in his or her turn informs the plenum of ongoing work, projects, and future publications.
 The obvious usefulness of such exchanges of information is further increased by the participation of scholars who would not normally meet.
 Each meeting unites experts from between 15 and 20 countries.
 In recent years participants from the following countries attended: Australia, Austria, Azerbaijan, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Hungary, Israel, Italy, Japan, Kazakhstan, Kyrgyzstan, Korea (South), Mongolia, Netherlands, Norway, People’s Republic of China, Poland, Republic of China, Romania, Russian Federation, Slovakia, Spain, Sweden, Switzerland, Turkey, Turkmenistan, USA, Uzbekistan.

 The administrative organization of the PIAC is skeletal.
 The burden of running it rests on the shoulders of the Secretary-General.
 The first to have this title was Professor Walther Heissig (Bonn, Germany, 1957-1960).
 In 1960 his place was taken by Professor Denis Sinor (Indiana University, Bloomington, USA) several times reelected.
-In 2007 Barbara Kellner-Heinkele (Freie Universität Berlin, Germany) was elected Secretary-General and reelected in 2012.
+In 2007 Professor Barbara Kellner-Heinkele (Freie Universität Berlin, Germany) was elected Secretary-General and reelected in 2012 and 2017.
 Since 1963 the PIAC has had a president in the person of the scholar hosting the forthcoming meeting.

-(This text was originally written by Denis Sinor and updated in 2013.)
+(This text was originally written by Denis Sinor and updated in 2019.)